-With soft sand and warm, bright blue water, the Caribbean has long been a family vacation favorite.
-Beaches may be the standout, but the Caribbean has much more to love — you just need to know where to find it.
+With its soft sand and warm, bright blue water, the Caribbean has long been a family vacation favorite.
+Beaches may be the standout in this region, but the Caribbean has much more to love — you just need to know where to find it.
 That’s where Dominica comes in.

-Often confused with the Dominican Republican, Dominica (pronounced “dom-in-EEK-a”) is located in the Eastern Caribbean, between the French Islands of Guadeloupe and Martinique.
+Often confused with the Dominican Republic, Dominica (pronounced “dom-in-eek-a”) is located in the Eastern Caribbean, between the French Islands of Guadeloupe and Martinique.
 English is the official language, and unlike its better-known island neighbors, beaches are not the star of the show here.
 (A majority of the Atlantic coast is not swimmable.)
-Sure, if you look closely you can find them, but as you’re searching you’ll likely get distracted by the list of unique possibilities the island has to offer.
+Sure, if you look closely you can find them, but as you’re searching you’ll likely get distracted by the list of unique possibilities the Nature Island, as it’s nicknamed, has to offer.
 From cascading waterfalls and trekking through the jungle to swimming in thermal hot springs, your family will be too busy to miss the beach.

 Dominica’s towering mountainous interior is contrasted by a coastline surrounded by deep waters, making it a favorite locale for sperm whales.
 Although resident whales can be seen year-round, the odds of success on a whale-watching trip increase from the end of November through March.
 Sperm whales dominate the waters, but you might also catch sight of an assortment of other whales, including orcas, pygmy killer whales, humpback whales and dolphins.
 Boats typically depart out of the city of Roseau, Dominica’s capital.

-Just as if they were taking turns, turtles sightings increase in Dominica as whale sightings slow.
-From March to October, leatherback, green and hawksbill sea turtles come ashore to nest on beaches.
-Seeing them can be tricky, as females often crawl onto the sand at night to nest, and hatchlings also typically emerge in the evening.
-Rosalie Bay Resort offers a Turtle Wake-Up Call for interested guests, so they can head to the beach when a turtle makes a visit or when hatchlings poke through the sand to make their first trip to the sea.
+Just as if they were taking turns, turtle sightings increase in Dominica as whale sightings slow.
+From March to October, leatherback, green, loggerhead and hawksbill sea turtles come ashore to nest on beaches.
+Seeing them can be tricky, as females often crawl onto the sand at night to nest and hatchlings also typically emerge in the evening.
+Rosalie Bay Resort offers a turtle wake-up call for interested guests, so they can head to the beach when a turtle shows up or when hatchlings poke through the sand to make their first trip to the sea.

 Not far from Roseau, the Wotten Waven area is home to a number of hot sulphur springs said to have healing properties.
 Ti Kwen Glo Cho, Creole for “little corner of hot water,” is a local favorite.
 The water isn’t crystal-clear — pools take on a murky look — but once you’re in, you’ll have no regrets.
 If you’re just not sure, walk past the main pool and changing room along the path and down a set of stairs.
 Here, a series of old bathtubs tucked into a stand of bamboo are constantly refilled with warm, clear water.
 The small space makes it a particularly nice spot for parents with young children.